 Combine the white wine, shallot, and snails in a small sauté pan and bring it to simmer.
 After cooking for 15 minutes, drain the snails and set them apart.

 Combine parsley and garlic inside the food processor or blender until they are finely chopped.
-Afterward, add butter to the mixture and process.
+Add butter to the mixture and process.
 The result should be a green, smooth paste.
 For taste, make sure you season with pepper and salt.

 If you have reserved the snail shells, place the snails back into them.
 Then use the parsley butter to stuff the remaining spaces in the shells.

 Put the snails inside the baking dish and into a preheated oven to broil.
 Wait until the butter is sizzling.
-The escargot is ready to serve with the bread.
+The escargot is ready to be served with the bread.

 If you don’t have the snail shells: put the baguette slices lined in a sauté pan.
 Add butter and place the pan over high heat.
 After the butter has liquefied, add the snails, and let it sizzle.
 Serve immediately.